Pledge by The Travelers Indemnity Company

 The Travelers Companies, Inc. in April of 2019 announced a new initiative with American Forests

 Not only did Travelers hit their million tree goal in April of 2020, they committed to funding an additional 500,000 trees by Earth Day, 2021.

 "We are proud to have reached this important milestone and to continue our successful partnership with American Forests,” said Michael Klein, Executive Vice President and President of Personal Insurance at Travelers.
 “We are committed to operating our business efficiently and sustainably.
 This program achieves both, by creating a convenient experience for our customers and meaningfully reducing our paper usage and carbon footprint.”

 But now, going paperless means so much more.
-Travelers has committed to funding the planting of an additional 1 Million trees and dedicating 500,000 trees to natural regeneration through innovative forest management practices, including tree thinning and seedling preservation projects.
+Travelers has committed to funding the planting of an additional 1 Million trees and dedicating an additional 500,000 trees to natural regeneration through innovative forest management practices, including tree thinning and seedling preservation projects.

 This will bring their commitment to 3 Million trees, with 2 Million going toward the 1T.org goal of conserving, restoring and growing 1 Trillion trees by 2030.

 We are partnering with American Forests, the nation’s oldest conservation organization.